tdviet/fedcloudclient-old/README.rst

         vo,
         openstack_command)

+See a working example *"demo.py"* in */examples*.
 More documentations will be available soon.

 FAQ
 ===